5163-5187 Joyce St rezoning application

 How does the displacement of cultural assets for the Filipino-Canadian community in Joyce Collingwood not fail goals #2 and #6 of the new Vancouver plan?
 Additionally, are there legal measures in place to ensure that gentrification and rent increases do not happen to existing tenants?

-Alex69 asked about 3 years ago
+Alex69 asked over 3 years ago

 The City recognizes that the loss of these important cultural food assets would be a significant impact to the community and, after hearing the community feedback, City staff will be discussing these concerns with the project applicant.
 At this time there are no City policies that would require a landowner to offer first right of refusal for a displaced commercial business or use.
 However, City staff will be requesting that the applicant consider making provisions for displaced business of which one option may be to return to the site following development.